 CONCLUSION

-Based on the findings in this study, Oyster mushroom Pleurotus florida is rich in essential minerals, vitamins and other classes of food.
+Based on the findings in this study, the Oyster mushroom Pleurotus florida is rich in essential minerals and vitamins.
 Phytochemical screening revealed that it is also abundant with secondary metabolites or phytochemical bases that could be exploited for bioactive compounds.
-We recommend that further studies should be carried out to ascertain the bio-potentiality of these secondary metabolites.
+Further studies are recommended to ascertain the bio-potentiality of these secondary metabolites.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)